Coneriys/apache4/docs/content/middlewares/http/forwardauth.md

 ---
-title: "Traefik ForwardAuth Documentation"
+title: "apache4 ForwardAuth Documentation"
-description: "In Traefik Proxy, the HTTP ForwardAuth middleware delegates authentication to an external Service.
+description: "In apache4 Proxy, the HTTP ForwardAuth middleware delegates authentication to an external Service.
 Read the technical documentation."
 ---

 # ForwardAuth